-Several projects have been developed or are in the process of being developed to address the needs of the LLTB.
-These include joint and crack sealing and raised pavement marker replacement.
+One project has been developed or is in the process of being developed to address the needs of the LLTB.
+This project is an erosion mitigation project on the east end of the bridge.

 4.8 Addison Airport Toll Tunnel Recommendations